KRLC

-KRLC (1350 AM) is a radio station formerly broadcasting a Country music format.
-The station is licensed to Lewiston, Idaho, and serves the Clarkston, Washington,-Lewiston area.
-The station is currently owned by Lee and Angela McVey, through licensee McVey Entertainment Group, LLC.
+KRLC (1350 AM) was a radio station broadcasting a Country music format.
+The station was licensed to Lewiston, Idaho, and served the Clarkston, Washington,-Lewiston area.
+The station was owned by Lee and Angela McVey, through licensee McVey Entertainment Group, LLC.

 History

 KRLC began broadcasting in late 1934 or early 1935.
 It was licensed to H.E.
 Studebaker.

 On August 31, 2023, KRLC ceased operations due to the loss of its tower site.
+The studio building, which had housed the station since 1947, was then used as a training ground for the Lewiston Fire Department, and was intentionally burned down in November 2025.
+The Federal Communications Commission cancelled the station’s license on January 7, 2026, after failing to respond to an inquiry regarding the station's silence.